 Global Warming

-There is a worldwide call today for the need to take immediate action against air pollution.
+Today, there is a worldwide call for immediate action against air pollution.
 The collection of harmful gases in the atmosphere is causing the Earth to become warmer each day.

-Global warming, or Climate Change, is sending out signals warning against impending disasters.
+Global warming, or Climate Change, sends signals warning against impending disasters.

-• Rise in global temperatures – The rise of the Earth’s surface has reached up to 1.62o F since the end of the 19th century.
+- Global temperatures rise-Earth’s surface has reached up to 1.62o F since the end of the 19th century.

-• Heating up of oceans – The oceans’ top 700 meters of the surface have increased temperatures of up to 0.4o F.
+- Heating up of oceans – The oceans’ top 700 meters of the surface have increased temperatures up to 0.4 F.

-• Melting of the glaciers and icebergs – Antartica’s ice mass has lost triple its average size in the last 10 years.
+- Melting of the glaciers and icebergs – Antarctica’s ice mass has lost triple its average size in the last 10 years.

-• Rising of sea levels – Global sea levels increased to 8 inches in the last 100 years and is accelerating yearly.
+- Rising sea levels – Global sea levels increased to 8 inches in the last 100 years and are accelerating yearly.

 Acid Rain